jasonbian97/fastcod-code/Readme.md

 ## MODE 2

-If you have already has your FOD image, you can do
+If you already have your FOD image, you can do
 ```shell
 python src/run_ConnectivityAnalysis.py \
   --fFOD data/mtbi_demo/conn/wmfod.nii.gz \